openstack/openstack-manuals/doc/common/glossary.rst

       Represents a virtual, isolated OSI layer-2 subnet in Networking.

+   Network Service Header (NSH)

+      Provides a mechanism for metadata exchange along the instantiated service path.

    Network Time Protocol (NTP)

       Method of keeping a clock for a host or node correct via